Explore Sacramento's Sutter Health Park

 Sacramento is a good town for coffee lovers.
 Insight and Temple hold top-bean status, but you could fill a whole day slurping Sac-brewed java and never have a bad cup.
 Check out Coffee Works (something of an O.G. -- original grinder -- in Capital City coffee), Grace Coffee Roasters or Bouquet Coffee Roasters.

 Sutter Health Park is the ideal spot to start a California baseball road trip of any duration.
-A relatively quick but busy version could go from a River Cats game to the Stockton Ports (Low-A affiliate of the Oakland A's) not 50 miles down the 5 Freeway, then travel westward on the 580 to the Bay Area (a little over an hour from Stockton) for an A's game, a Giants game and a game in San Jose (home of San Francisco's Low-A club).
+A relatively quick but busy version could go from a River Cats game to the Stockton Ports (Single-A affiliate of the Oakland A's) not 50 miles down the 5 Freeway, then travel westward on the 580 to the Bay Area (a little over an hour from Stockton) for an A's game, a Giants game and a game in San Jose (home of San Francisco's Single-A club).

 The Road to San Francisco